-In 1862, the name 'Fawkner Park' was applied to the reserve in the south of the current precinct, as a tribute to John Pascoe Fawkner, one of Melbourne's founders.123 In October that year, a series of large villa allotments were subdivided from the western edge of the park along St Kilda Road.124 The South Yarra State School was established on the east side of the park by the late 1870s.125
+In 1862, the name 'Fawkner Park' was applied to the reserve in the south of the current precinct, as a tribute to John Pascoe Fawkner, one of Melbourne's founders.
+In October that year, a series of large villa allotments were subdivided from the western edge of the Park along St Kilda Road.
+Pasley Street, and the adjoining Park Place, were also created out of a subdivision of the eastern area of Fawkner Park, with the earliest houses built in the 1860s.
+October 1870s.
+State School was established on the east side of the Park by the late 1870s.